 This center was inspired by an old bulletin board I had last year.
 Students made book spines, complete with title, author, and call number.
 I decided to try this activity out as a center and it’s been working really well!
 I use strips of paper with spine label stickers.
 There are always tons of scraps in our teacher’s room and I don’t usually even have to cut any myself!
 Students can create a book spine for an actual book they enjoy or they can make up a title.
 They write the call number on the spine label.
 I’ve been laminating the book spines and we will alphabetize them and create a bookshelf on the wall.
-This spine was made by … Continued
+This spine was … Continued

 Sorry for the lack of posting!
 I have had 3 super busy weekends in a row!
 My 3rd graders have been working on nonfiction book projects.
 I gave them a pre-assessment to determine which nonfiction text features they understood and remembered and which I should focus on during our nonfiction unit.
 First, I had students choose a nonfiction book to work with.
 I had pre-selected books with the nonfiction text features we would be studying and were about 3rd grade level, give or take.
 Students could choose one that was just right and of interest to them.
 Each week, we focused on a new nonfiction text feature and how it helps them be better readers.
 Then, students would locate the … Continued